 Where else are your films available other than NFB.ca?

-National Film Board of Canada productions are accessible in every region of the country through Community Screenings, in libraries via programs such as the NFB Film Club, and at special annual events like the Rendez-Vous de la Fracophonie or National Canadian Film Day.
-These screenings can be organized as in-person […]
+National Film Board of Canada productions are accessible in every region of the country through Community Screenings, in libraries via programs such as the NFB in Libraries, and at special annual events like the Rendez-Vous de la Francophonie (in French only) or National Canadian Film Day.
+These screenings can be […]

 Privacy notice concerning personal information